aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 Now you can move to the next step.

-### Deploy solution's resources in all governed accounts
+### 3. Deploy solution's resources in all governed accounts

-Now, you need to deploy resources in each of your governed accounts.
-In order to do so you need to repeat the steps described next for each of the governed accounts in you Amazon DataZone setup.
+Repeat the steps described next for each of the governed accounts in you Amazon DataZone setup.

-#### Setup config file for a governed account
+#### 3.1 Setup config file for a governed account

 First, you need to make a copy of the the *a_<ACCOUNT_ID>_config.json* file in the *config/account* replacing the *<ACCOUNT_ID>* tag in the file name with the account id value that maps to the corresponding governed account.